 With the holiday season coming up, we can expect more and more people will be doing their holiday shopping online.
 We can also expect that cyber criminals will increase their efforts to intercept this river of cash.

-While consumers may be the most obvious targets of online shopping fraud, infosec teams should also be alert to this risk.
+While consumers may be the most obvious targets of online shopping scams and fraud, infosec teams should also be alert to this risk.
 In the BYOD era, end-users’ poor mobile cybersecurity behaviors could significantly impact an organization’s security posture.

 Santa’s Got a Smartphone